mirari/v-viewer/README.md

 </script>
 ```

-#### Direcitve modifiers
+#### Directive modifiers

 ##### static
-The `viewer` renderer will be executed only once after the directive binded.
+The `viewer` instance will be created only once after the directive binded.

 If you're sure the images inside this element won't change again, use it to avoid unnecessary re-render.